Browse courses to find something that interests you.

 A Practical Guide to the Modern Slavery Act builds on our legal expertise, our role in advocating for an Australian Modern Slavery Act and first-hand experience working with victims of modern slavery.

-We offer discounts to organisations interested in group bookings.
+Discounts may be available to organisations interested in large group bookings.
 For further information, please contact Anti-Slavery Australia on ASAtraining@uts.edu.au.

 A discount of 10% is available to UTS Alumni or UTS Staff enrolling in this short course.
 If you are eligible for this discount, please ensure you have provided your UTS Student or Staff ID number in your UTS Open Profile (under ‘A bit about you’).